KittenApps-Films/Geofs-fuel-addon/README.md

 Note: To refuel tap the fuel gauge.<br>
 **How to install**<br>
 To install copy userscript.js into Tampermonkey.
 Made by Kitten Films<br>

+The fuel gauge does cover the stall alert, but you can still see it through the gauge.